corwinliu9669/dS2LBI/README.md

 # dS2LBI

-This is the project page for Split LBI.
+This is the project page for dS2LBI.
 It is an optimization toolbox for <a href="https://pytorch.org/"> <b>Pytorch.</b>

 # Prerequisites
 Pytorch 1.0 +